FedorIvanov37/sv-terminal/README.md

 Written on Python 3.10 with using of PyQt6 and pydantic packages

-In case of any questions about the Terminal contact Fedor Ivanov.
+In case of any questions about the Terminal contact [Fedor Ivanov](mailto:f.ivanov@unlimint.com) .
 Your feedback and suggestions are general drivers of SvTerminal evolution.

 ## User interface

 ![image](https://user-images.githubusercontent.com/116465333/197392351-dee7f5a0-1e27-4bf0-9356-3f412ebc3f29.png)

-## Modules
+## Modules package
 ![image](https://camo.githubusercontent.com/dccafcb932d549e921b2adb6d56d1bc521c51e2bc8e0f4be5fbaade5c7fef22f/68747470733a2f2f692e696d6775722e636f6d2f75444a334b78352e706e67)